Your business is growing. It needs more capability to service clients, so you do what most businesses do. You start an expensive recruitment process.

-After the assessment, three straightforward recommendations were made, which our client implemented:
+After the assessment we made three straightforward recommendations that our client implemented:

-- Fast track two other employees to senior roles who had the skills to perform.
+- Fast track two other employees who had the skills to perform to senior roles.

 So how did it go?

 These changes enabled the business to save more than $280,000.
-We did so not by recruiting new people, but by having an efficiency expert objectively evaluate the skills and expertise already in the business—skills and expertise not being tapped into.
+This was achieved by not recruiting new people and instead having an efficiency expert objectively evaluate the skills and expertise already in the business — skills and expertise not being used.

-The removal of the unhappy Executive Manager also increased morale.
+The departure of the unhappy Executive Manager also increased morale.
 Employees were thrilled with the opportunities to upskill.
-Productivity increased, and while I was working on the solution, management was free to focus on their core business to make money.
+Productivity increased, and while we were working on the solution, management was free to focus on the core business to make money.

 It doesn’t get much better than that now does it?